fodedoumbouya/cozy_data/README.md

 A Swift-inspired persistent data management solution for Flutter.
 CozyData provides a simple, powerful, and type-safe way to persist your app's models and automatically update your UI when data changes.

-⚠️ CozyData is not READY FOR PRODUCTION USE YET⚠️

 ## Features